vvscode/docs/docs/verification/verification-rest-api/verification-rest-verification-api.md

 ### Authorization

 Authorization level can be specified in the Sinch dashboard, under your app settings.
 By default it is set to "Deny".
-If you are using this API to report a verification from your backend, you should use an `Application signed request <applicationsignedrequest>`.
+If you are using this API to report a verification from your backend, you should use an [Application signed request](doc:applicationsignedrequest).

 ### Request